intel/pcm/PCM-SENSOR-SERVER-README.md

 # Core Counters per socket

-OS_ID is the OS assigned ID of the logical CPU and denotes the socket id, core id and thread id (so logical core of the following events.
+OS_ID is the OS assigned ID of the logical CPU core and denotes the socket id, core id and thread id.

 The events bellow are followed by the same {socket="socket id",core="core id",thread="thread id"} as the OS_ID of their section with source="socket/core/thread" appended that denotes what the quantity of the event accounts for.

-For example Instructions_Retired_Any{socket="0",core="1",thread="1",source="core"} refers to Instructions_Retired_Any
-for socket 0, core 1, thread 1, and accounts for the total instructions retired of the specified core.
+For example Instructions_Retired_Any{socket="0",core="1",thread="1",source="core"} refers to Instructions_Retired_Any for socket 0, core 1, thread 1, and accounts for the total instructions retired of the specified core.

 |          Event                                 |                   Description                                |
 |------------------------------------------------|--------------------------------------------------------------|